Education in India: History of education in India for the DHH population

 India is very diverse with eight main religions, hundreds of ethnic groups, and 21 languages with hundreds of dialects.
 This diversity has made it difficult to educate deaf or hard of hearing (DHH) people in India for generations.

 There is a history of educating the deaf in India, however, there is no single clear approach to their education.
 This stems from conditions, some similar to those faced around the world, and others unique to India.
 For example, prior to independence of India, there were not clear laws and protections for the disabled.
 Since independence, advancements have been made for rights of the disabled, but this has not fully tackled the issue.

 Pre-independence there were only 24 schools for the deaf in India, and all of these used an oral approach.
 The belief was that using sign language would hinder advancements of hearing and speaking in deaf children.
 Additionally, there was no single Indian sign language, so signs would differ depending on where the school was located.

 Post-independence, there are more services and resources available for DHH people, however, challenges with education remain.
-There are organizations around the country that work to advance the spread and quality of education for the deaf.
+There are organisations around the country that work to advance the spread and quality of education for the deaf.